ascholerChemeketa/cs160Reader/_sources/OperatingSystems/OperatingSystems.rst

 .. note:: **What's the deal with Linux?**

     You may or may not have tried working with a PC running Linux - it is an alternative to Windows or Mac OSX for powering personal computers.
-But it also the operating system that powers many of the electrical devices in your home, the majority of web servers in the world as well as most big scientific computers.
+But it also is the operating system that powers many of the electrical devices in your home, the majority of web servers in the world as well as most big scientific computers.

     Where did it come from?
 Why is it so popular?
 This video tells the quick version of the story of Linux and free, open-source software: